Historical Apoplexy · State Adaptations · Arizona · Ballot Language

 ARIZONA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT

-A "yes" vote shall have the effect of establishing state-operated food distribution centers selling groceries at production cost, creating health equity programs for tribal communities and heat-vulnerable populations, and modernizing Arizona's education system through a K-20 developmental pipeline, all protected by the Voter Protection Act.
+A "yes" vote shall have the effect of establishing state-operated food assurance centers selling groceries at production cost, and an essential goods program distributing clothing, household supplies, and heat-mitigation supplies at below-retail pricing, all protected by the Voter Protection Act.

 BALLOT TEXT